javascript-tutorial/en.javascript.info/5-network/03-fetch-progress/article.md

 Once again, please note, that's not for *upload* progress (no way now with `fetch`), only for *download* progress.

-Also, if we the size is unknown, we should check `receivedLength` in the loop and break it once it reaches a certain limit.
+Also, if the size is unknown, we should check `receivedLength` in the loop and break it once it reaches a certain limit.
 So that the `chunks` won't overflow the memory.